Michèle Lamy: Career

 In 2017, Lamy and Rick Owens were featured in Lou Stoppard's book about fashion's most important and iconic duos, titled Fashion Together: Fashion's Most Extraordinary Duos on the Art of Collaboration.
 In the book, Owens said that Lamy was more his "mate" than "muse."
 And, "I don't think anyone would ever think of Michèle as a passive muse.
 I think that's why she sparks people's interest—because she doesn't fit the typical role of a muse."

 Lamy has practiced boxing for 35 years.
 In 2018, she set up her own boxing gym "Lamyland" in Selfridges, London.
 The space previously was home to A$AP Rocky's AWGE Bodega.
 It is now reinvented every few months.
 In October 2018, Lamy curated a performance series featuring a tour of "Outsider Art Fair Paris" by British performance artist David Hoyle.

 In January 2019, Lamy held an installation art "Genius You" in collaboration with Dutch photographer Paul Kooiker, taking place all around Selfridges, London.
 From May to November 2019, her boxing installation: "What Are We Fighting For?", had been shown in Venice Biennale.
+During November, Lamy also participated in Performa 19 where he presented Before We Die (2019) created with Cecilia Bengolea.

 Lamy said about her approach to fashion and design, "I like to really be with a lot of people and exchange ideas and the best way to be is to do something together, so I'm easily seduced… And when it's the idea or I want to lead a bunch of people somewhere and do something together, I think that's generous."

-In 2020, Lamy will collaborate with director Katya Bankowsky for Battle Royale, a series of short films that feature Bankowsky and Lamy preparing for a fight.
+In 2020, Lamy collaborated with director Katya Bankowsky for Battle Royale, a series of short films that feature Bankowsky and Lamy preparing for a fight.

 Personal life

-Michèle Lamy has one daughter, artist Scarlett Rouge.
+Lamy has one daughter, artist Scarlett Rouge.
+Lamy is married to fashion designer Rick Owens.